 - 23. Following the introduction by the Secretariat of documents UNEP/CPR/SC2019/6, entitled Note on the implementation of UNEA decision 4/2, "Provisional agenda, date and venue of the fifth session of the United Nations Environment Assembly" and UNEP/CPR/SC2019/7, entitled Note on implementation of resolution UNEA/EA.4/Res.22, "Implementation and follow up of UNEA resolutions and related activities".
 The Chair of the Committee of Permanent Representatives, addressed the plenary and provided an outline of the different work streams created by decision 2 of UNEA 4. - 24.
-The subcommittee agreed to consider the agenda item, in the following order: - Process for review by the CPR to improve the efficiency and effectiveness of the United Nations Environment Assembly and its subsidiary bodies (paragraphs 9-13 of UNEA 4 decision 2); - Implementation of resolution UNEA/EA.4/Res.22, entitled "Implementation and follow up of UNEA resolutions and related activities";
+The subcommittee agreed to consider the agenda item, in the following order: - Process for review by the CPR to improve the efficiency and effectiveness of the UNEP governing bodies (paragraphs 9-13 of UNEA 4 decision 2); - Implementation of resolution UNEA/EA.4/Res.22, entitled "Implementation and follow up of UNEA resolutions and related activities"; - Preparation of the commemoration of the creation of UNEP by the UN Conference on the Human Environment in 1972 (paragraph 8 of UNEA 4 decision 2); and

-- Preparation of the commemoration of the creation of UNEP by the UN Conference on the Human Environment in 1972 (paragraph 8 of UNEA 4 decision 2); and - Preparation of an action plan for the implementation of paragraph 88 of the outcome document of the UN Conference on Sustainable Development (paragraph 14 of UNEA 4 decision 2).
+• Preparation of an action plan for the implementation of paragraph 88 of the outcome document of the UN Conference on Sustainable Development (paragraph 14 of UNEA 4 decision 2).

-Process for review by the CPR to improve the efficiency and effectiveness of the United Nations Environment Assembly and its subsidiary bodies (paragraphs 9-13 of UNEA 4 decision 2)
+Process for review by the CPR to improve the efficiency and effectiveness of the UNEP governing bodies (paragraphs 9-13 of UNEA 4 decision 2)

 - 25. Members welcomed, in general terms, the consolidated proposal for a consensual process for review by the Committee of Permanent Representatives of the United Nations Environment Assembly and its subsidiary bodies, as set out in paragraphs 9 13 of decision UNEP/EA.4/2, as presented by the Chair of the CPR. - 26.
-Member States also endorsed the nominations of Mr. Marcus Davies, Deputy Permanent Representative of Canada and Mr. Mapopa C. Kaunda, Deputy Permanent Representative of Malawi as co-facilitators to lead the consultation process, and provided the following guidance: - a) The process should be conducted in an open, inclusive, transparent and consultative manner; - b) The co-facilitators are to make efficient use of the time and to consider streamlining of the number of meetings whilst also providing the flexibility to add more meetings if necessary. - c) Explore options for reaching out to such member States throughout the consultations including by making use of Information and Communication Technology (ICT) services to allow non-Nairobi based Member States to actively participate and contribute to the consultations. - 27.
+Member States also endorsed the nominations of Mr. Marcus Davis, Deputy Permanent Representative of Canada and Mr. Mapopa C. Kaunda, Deputy Permanent Representative of Malawi as co-facilitators to lead the consultation process, and provided the following guidance: - a) The process should be conducted in an open, inclusive, transparent and consultative manner; - b) The co-facilitators are to make efficient use of the time and to consider streamlining of the number of meetings whilst also providing the flexibility to add more meetings if necessary. - c) Make use of Information and Communication Technology (ICT) services to allow non-Nairobi based member States to actively participate and contribute to the consultations. - 27.
 Following this general guidance, Member States approved the consolidated proposal for a consensual process for review by the Committee of Permanent Representatives of the United Nations Environment Assembly and its subsidiary bodies, as set out in paragraphs 9 13 of decision UNEP/EA.4/2. - 28.
-In addition, Member States presented substantive remarks, including reactions to the various options presented in the compilation prepared by the Secretariat and inputs covering the three topics specified in paragraph 10 of decision UNEP/EA.4/2.
+In addition, Member States presented substantive remarks, including reactions to the various options presented in the compilation prepared by the Secretariat and inputs covering the the three topics specified in paragraph 10 of decision UNEP/EA.4/2.
 The substantive remarks and statements to the Process for review by the CPR can be located here.